bgp59/linux-stats-victoriametrics-importer/README.md

 #### Delta v.
 Refresh

 In order to reduce the traffic between the importer and the import endpoints, only the metrics whose values have changed from the previous scan are being generated and sent.
-That requires that queries be made using the [last_over_time(METRIC[RANGE_INTERVAL])](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time) function and to make the range interval predictable, all metrics have a guaranteed refresh interval, when a metric is being generated regardless of its lack of change from the previous scan.
+That requires that queries be made using the [last_over_time(METRIC[RANGE_INTERVAL])](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time) function.
+To make the range interval predictable, all metrics generator are configured with 2 parameters: _scan\_interval_ and _refresh\_interval_ and each metric is guaranteed to be sent over _refresh\_interval_, regardless of its lack of change from the previous scan.

-Each metrics generator is configured with 2 parameters: _scan_interval_ and _refresh\_factor_; if the latter is set to N > 1, it means that a specific metric will be generated every N scans.

 Ideally the refresh cycles should be spread evenly across all metrics provided by a specific generator, leading to the following approach:

-* each metric is associated with a _refresh\_group\_num_, 0..N-1.
+* each metric is associated with a _refresh\_group\_num_, 0..N-1 (N=_refresh\_interval_/_scan\_interval_).
 This is a cyclic number assigned first time when the object to which the metric belongs is being discovered and it is incremented modulo N after each use
 * each scan has a _refresh\_cycle\_num_, 0..N-1.
 This is a cyclic counter incremented modulo N after each scan
 * metrics that have _refresh\_group\_num_ == _refresh\_cycle\_num_ will be generated part of the refresh